tomeshnet/prototype-cjdns-pi/README.md

 1. Plug the SD card and USB WiFi adapter into the Pi.

-1. Plug the Pi into your router, so it has connectivity to the Internet.
+1. Plug the Pi into your router so it has connectivity to the Internet.
 SSH into the Pi with `ssh pi@raspberrypi.local` and password **raspberry**.

     **Optional:** There are other ways to connect, such as connecting the Pi to your computer and sharing Internet to it.
-Or if you have multiple Pi's connected to your router, find its IP with `nmap -sn 192.168.X.0/24` (where 192.168.X is your subnet) and SSH to the local IP assigned to the Pi you want to address `ssh pi@192.168.X.Y`.
+If you have multiple Pi's connected to your router, find their IPs with `nmap -sn 192.168.X.0/24` (where 192.168.X is your subnet) and SSH to the local IP assigned to the Pi you want to address `ssh pi@192.168.X.Y`.

     **Note:** After the install the node will be renamed to `tomesh-xxxx` where `xxxx` is the last 4 characters of your CJDNS address.
 Before the reboot the node will notify you of what the name is.